CloudBindle/bindle/README.md

 please make sure you launch on a machine instance type (AWS, Google Cloud, etc) with at least 12G of RAM.
 For VirtualBox, you should do the same.

+Note that Bindle will deploy to the default AWS security group, so make sure you have SSH access to instances in your default security group from your launcher host.

 ## Launching a Cluster

 The wrapper script that controls the system is the launcher script: